microbecode/zk-languages/cairo/README.md

 #### Intermediary format

-The original Noir program is first compiled into an intermediary format.
-In this case, the format is ACIR.
-That is not explicitly generated in the project folder.
+A Starknet Cairo program is first compiled into an intermediary format, which is called Sierra.
+A stand-alone Cairo program, like we have in this folder, is however executed directly.

 ### Inputs

-Inputs (both public and private) are given to the 'main' function through the file `Prover.toml`.
+All inputs are given inside the program itself.
+All inputs are public, since Cairo does not support privacy.

 ### Outputs

-Outputs and public inputs are displayed in the file `Verifier.toml`.
-This is the input file used when verifying a proof.
+Outputs are logged in the console.

 ### Proof

-The proof string itself is generated in the `proofs` folder.
+Unfortunately, this way of utilizing Cairo does not generate proofs.
+Proofs are generated only for Cairo programs inside the Starknet blockchain.
+There is no local prover available currently.